College of Education and Human Development

 Consult with your academic advisor to determine the optimum number of lower-division and upper-division courses within the chosen minor.

 Coursework supporting the ESL supplemental teacher certification may be completed by teacher candidates participating in an Educator Preparation Program.
 The courses listed here will provide the necessary coursework addressing the TExES ESL Supplemental examination (#154).
-Already part of the EC-6 Generalist & 4-8 Generalist degree plans, one of the recommended courses for the supplemental teacher certification is part of the required degree plan credit hours for these respective certifications:
+Already part of the Bilingual EC-6 Core Subjects and Bilingual 4-8 Core Subjects certification degree plans, one of the recommended courses for the supplemental teacher certification is part of the required degree plan credit hours for these respective certifications:

 Code | Title | Credits |